thegetty/quire-docs/content/docs-v1/quire-commands.md

 {{< q-class "box warning" >}}
-- Use `npm run dev` to install Quire’s dependencies when you clone a project and preview it for the first time.
+- Use `npm install` to install Quire’s dependencies when you clone a project and preview it for the first time.
 This command only needs to be run once in a project.
 {{< /q-class >}}